 Three themes to help maximize your wealth planning potential.

-- Estate tax planning: Take advantage of the higher estate, gift, and generation-skipping transfer (GST) tax exemption—which was nearly doubled under the new tax law.
+- Estate tax planning: Take advantage of today’s higher estate, gift, and generation-skipping transfer (GST) tax exemption.

 - Income tax planning: Take advantage of other state jurisdictions to reduce or mitigate your current (or future) state and local income taxation.